-Limitation on Number of Submissions per PI and Program
+Limitation on Submissions

-Laboratories may submit up to seven (7) pre-proposals or proposals, with no more than two (2) proposals in any one of the focus areas.
+Laboratories may submit up to four pre-proposals and four proposals, with no more than two to a lead office.
 Individual investigators may not lead more than one pre-proposal or proposal.

-Teaming Requirements
+Teaming Arrangements

 The proposed research should involve multi-investigator, multidisciplinary research teams whose expertise is needed to address these challenges.
-Collaborative applications, e.g., submissions of identical proposals by different institutions, will not be accepted under this National Laboratory Program Announcement.
-Group/team efforts must be submitted by the lead institution.
+Collaborative applications, e.g., submissions of identical proposals by different institutions, will not be accepted under this solicitation.
+Proposals must be submitted by the lead institution.
 Proposals for multi-institutional teams must ensure that that the lead institution performs a greater portion of the scientific and technical work than any other team member.
 Requests to change the lead institution after a proposal is submitted will result in the proposal being declined unless the request is the result of the lead PI's death, incapacitation, or relocation.